 After his death, several videos surfaced showing the moment of the crime.
-They were recorded by fans who were in the crowd of the concert and they spread like rapidfire all over YouTube and Facebook.
+They were recorded by fans who were in the crowd at the concert and they spread like wildfire all over YouTube and Facebook.

 There have been over 4 million views of his death on YouTube already, and judging by the comments a lot of the viewers are celebrating it.
 Poor black people in Brazil traditionally make baile funk.
 So there are many who ignorantly view the music as vulgar and consider a death like Daleste's as an inevitable aspect of the subculture.
 To them, Daleste’s murder just means there is “one less” troublemaker out on the streets.
 Even the president of the Association of families and friends of São Paulo State Police Officers set off some online fireworks to celebrate.

-When this growth started, São Paulo’s baile funk was “proibidão” or “strongly prohibited.”
+When this growth started, São Paulo’s baile funk was “proibidão” or “strongly prohibited”.
 The music focused on the lives of its musicians.
-It was filled with lyrics about urban crime life, the power struggles with the police, guns, drug dealing, organized crime, and death.
+It was filled with lyrics about urban crime life, the power struggles with the police, guns, drug dealing, organised crime and death.

 That direct link with the crime world made me interested in the deaths of those like Daleste.
 I decided to check on how the investigations of the other six deaths in São Paulo’s funk ostentação were going.